polyfy/polylith/readme.md

   util   ·  ·  ·
   cli    x  +  +

-  When the environment is known, we also know which components are used.
+  When the project is known, we also know which components are used.

   In this example, payer uses user and util, user uses util, and cli uses payer.
   The + signs mark indirect depencencies.
 Here the cli base depends on user and